Poll: Which 'Firefly' crewmember's past seems the least known/most mysterious? Vote Now!

 I tend toward obscure fandoms.
 Don't be put off by this.
 I like sharing 'doms that grab my interest, and that means that the first fic in any fandom will be an intro of sorts, so someone new to the 'dom can approach it through my fics and settle comfortably into it.
 Also, if I've written more than one fic for it, you'll find an intro for the 'dom on this page.

 I like stories about people.
-I write for Firefly and Gen 13 because they take a new approach to a long-established genre and make them fresh.
+I write for Firefly and Gen 13 especially because they take a new approach to a long-established genre and make them fresh.
 In the case of Gen 13, it’s the teen superhero team; in Firefly, the space Western (yes, there really are a lot of them).
 Usually these genres are completely action-driven and treat their characters like cardboard cutouts moved around by the plot: you could switch the characters’ lines around and no one would notice.
 Firefly and Gen 13 create an ensemble of interesting, complex characters and place them in a mixture of dramatic and everyday situations.

 If you've read any of my stuff yet, you might think I rate them conservatively.
 This is a result of my age (Sputnik went into space on my 2nd birthday) and upbringing.
 The first time I said 'damn' in a conversation with my father, he slapped me, only the second time he'd ever struck me.
 I was nineteen.
 I don't doubt there are thirteen-year-olds on this site who think even my M-rated stories are kid stuff.
 So be it.
 Jack Lynch's wards aren't the only kids growing up too fast these days.

 I don't abandon stories.
 But some of them sit for a loooong time between updates.
 I think the primary difference between the professional writers and amateurs like us isn't talent - there are plenty of writers on this site as good as any living published authors I've read - but their abilitiy to turn out quality work to a deadline.
 I prefer to complete a first draft of lengthy stories before I publish, rather than string them out chapter by chapter, but I haven't had much luck with that in recent years.
 Also, I'm always working on several stories at a time, some of them so far ahead of the current posted timeline that I know they won't see post for months or years.
 Both habits sometimes make for a bit of a wait between stories.
-I try to keep my 'in-progress' stories to a minimum, and try to complete one fic before I start anything new (but you know what they say about plans, and good intentions).
+On the site, I try to keep my 'in-progress' stories to a minimum, and try to complete one fic before I start anything new (but you know what they say about plans, and good intentions).

 I write mostly for myself, but I enjoy sharing.
 For some reason, my visitors hesitate to review my work (fewer than one percent).
 I don't bite.
 If you did more than a drive-by, and you liked it, drop a line, no matter how brief.
 If you have a problem with it, drop two.
 I enjoy praise as much as anyone, but I learn more from people who disagree with me.
 A simple suggestion from Vettac about pronoun usage caused me to edit half my published stories, and I think they're better for it.
 An unsparing critique by Nadrek pushed me into a thousand-word rewrite of the first chapter of 'Game's Afoot,' which provided a more realistic scene and left me much more satisfied with the characterizations of Frank Colby and Gerry Ruche.
 And TOW Gunner's knocking-about of my first draft of Dan Grissom's last patrol in Iraq in 'Adult Education' gave me the courage to continue it - in a rather different direction.